Skip to content

 Connect online anytime and anywhere.
 With Thailand 4G SIM Card, you can guarantee fast and reliable 4G Data.
 Grab yours now!

-Power Adaptors in Bangkok
+Power Adaptor in Bangkok

 Bangkok operates on a 230 V supply voltage with a frequency of 50 Hz and has three types of power adaptors: